AssemAyman/Mastering-Embedded-System-Online-Diploma/MY_OWN_RTOS/README.md

 # Features
-- Featuring a full-preemptive priority-based scheduler.
+- A full-preemptive priority-based scheduler.
 - Supports a round-robin policy for same-priority tasks.
 - For no tasks in Scheduler Table IDLE Task will be running.
 - Supports Mutex as a Locking Mechanism.